Smooth and Bumpy Laws

 Brooklyn Law School

 Modest differences in conduct can lead to wildly different legal outcomes.
-A slightly incautious driver who causes an accident might owe millions of dollars.
-Had he been a bit more cautious and still been in an accident, he’d owe nothing.
-A man who has sex with a woman negligently believing she consents may be convicted of rape and sentenced to several years in prison.
-Had he made the same mistake but been slightly more cautious, he might have had no criminal liability whatsoever.
-In both cases, small changes to an input (level of caution or reasonableness of belief) can lead to a dramatically different outcome.
-While the law must draw difficult lines, it is puzzling why the lines have such startling effects.
-After all, we can fine-tune damage awards and the severity of prison sentences anywhere along a spectrum.
+A person deemed slightly negligent when harming another may owe millions of dollars.
+Had the person been just a bit more cautious, he would owe nothing.
+Similarly, when self-defense is deemed slightly negligent, a person may spend several years in prison.
+Had the person been just a bit more cautious, he would have no criminal liability at all.
+Though the law must draw difficult lines, the lines need not have such startling effects.
+We can adjust damage awards and the severity of prison sentences anywhere along a spectrum.

 In this Essay, I discuss the relative advantages of smooth and bumpy legal relationships and explain how the choice of an input-output relationship differs from the choice between rules and standards.
 I argue that smooth relationships will often create less “rounding error” than bumpy relationships by more closely approximating our underlying moral norms.